 - Mäki-Lohiluoma, Kari-Pekka (Association of Finnish Local and Regional Authorities)

-citizenship, community identification, elected officials, elections, local government, local government elections, local government services, place of residence, political participation, politics, public political influence, public services, voluntary organizations, voting behaviour
+citizenship, community identification, elected officials, elections, local government, local government elections, local government services, place of residence, political influence, political participation, politics, public services, voluntary organizations, voting behaviour

 During its 10-year research period, the Finnish Local Government 2004 Research Programme conducted three extensive citizen surveys.
 This is the first survey, carried out in 1996.
 It studied inhabitants' opinions on municipal services and municipal decision-making.
 Citizens' political participation and political influence were also charted.

 The respondents' satisfaction with their municipality of residence was probed; they were also asked whether they could imagine living there for the rest of their lives.
 The respondents were asked to what extent they identified with their neighbourhood, municipality, region, country, Scandinavia, EU or Europe on the whole.

 Views were probed on how well certain municipal services (public services) functioned and whether the municipality should invest more or less in these services.
 Services covered were social services, health services, education and cultural services and municipal technical services, including fire and rescue services, land-use planning etc.

 The respondents were asked whether they had been elected to any office in their municipality.
 Voting in municipal and other elections was charted.
 One question investigated whether the candidate the respondent had voted for in the municipal elections had been selected to the council.
 The respondents' party choice in the 1996 municipal elections and the consistency of party choice in different elections were studied.

 Membership or participation in non-governmental organizations were charted.
 The respondents were asked how important it was to them that the candidate they had voted for promoted certain issues or represented certain groups.